remaro-network/MarinaPipe-dataset/README.md

 # MarinaPipe Dataset

-Please, download the dataset in the LINK.
+Please, download the dataset in the [LINK](https://zenodo.org/records/10951363).

 MarinaPipe is an underwater pipeline RGB images dataset recorded in a marina near the north of Portugal by our partner OceanScan-MST using a lightweight autonomous underwater vehicle (LAUV).
 It contains videos, image frames, and annotation for pipeline segmentation.

 This dataset is released with the paper "Bridging the Sim-to-Real GAP for Underwater Image Segmentation" by Luiza Ribeiro Marnet, Stella Grasshof, Yury Brodskiy, and Andrzej Wasowski.<br>

+When using MarinaPipe, please reference the paper "Bridging the Sim-to-Real GAP for Underwater Image Segmentation" and acknowledge OceanScan-MST for collecting the data using the lightweight autonomous underwater vehicle (LAUV).

+# Description

-The seven original videos are available in the repository.<br>
+Seven original videos are available in the repository.<br>

 From each of the seven original videos, we extracted five frames per second.
 Ten percent of these frames were randomly selected from labeling. <br>
 The selected images with the respective labels are available for downloading.<br>